-- 17. The Ph.D degree of the University may be conferred on a student who fulfils all the requirements detailed in these rules. - a.
-Applications for Ph.D registration, that is, for entry to a course of study and research leading to a Ph.D degree, must be made to the University on the approved form.
-The date of registration is the date when candidate registers for Pre-Ph.D courses.
+- 15. The PhD degree of the University may be conferred on a student who fulfils all the requirements detailed in these rules. - a.
+Applications for PhD registration, that is, for entry to a course of study and research leading to a PhD degree, must be made to the University on the approved form.
+The date of registration is the date when candidate registers for Pre-PhD courses.
 However, in exceptional cases, the date of registration may be advanced by a maximum of six months by the Academic Council if it is convinced that the student has spent enough time on the research earlier. - b.
-The academic programme of all the Ph.D students in a Department will be coordinated by the DRC as per the rules and regulations of the University upon recommendation of the SRC. - c.
+The academic programme of all the PhD students in a Department/Centre will be coordinated by the DRC/CRC as per the rules and regulations of the University upon recommendation of the SRC. - c.
 The supervisor shall be appointed during the first semester.
-If desirable, the DRC, based on the recommendation of the SRC, may appoint Co-supervisor(s) (not exceeding two) from within or outside the University.
+If desirable, the DRC/CRC, based on the recommendation of the SRC, may appoint Cosupervisor(s) (not exceeding two) from within or outside the University.
 Appointment of any Co-supervisor would not be permitted after the comprehensive examination of the student, except in cases where none of the supervisors is available to supervise for a year or more at a stretch. - d.
-In the event of the supervisor being unavailable for supervision the SRC will recommend to the DRC that another faculty member as per the provisions given in 10 a & b - 18.
-The progress of each student will be monitored by the SRC and the DRC.
+In the event of the supervisor being unavailable for supervision the SRC will recommend to the DRC that another faculty member be appointed as supervisor from within or outside the SRC. - 16.
+The progress of each student will be monitored by the SRC and the DRC/CRC.
 For this purpose, the following procedures will be followed.
-Ph.D research work will be given a course number as is done for other courses.
+PhD research work will be given a course number as is done for other courses. - a.
+The DRC/CRC Secretary will coordinate the collection of progress reports, written and signed by the scholar and forwarded by the supervisor every semester. - b.
+An 'X' grade will be awarded along with comments for that semester if the progress is 'satisfactory'.

-- a.
-The DRC will coordinate the collection of progress reports, written and signed by the scholar and forwarded by the supervisor every semester. - a.
-An 'X' grade will be awarded along with comments for that semester if the progress is 'satisfactory'. - b.
+- c.
 If the progress is 'unsatisfactory', a 'U' grade will be awarded along with comments.
-When a 'U' grade is awarded for the first time, a warning will be issued to the student.
-If his/her performance does not improve after the warning, the fellowship/assistantship may be withheld. - c.
-If there are two consecutive 'U' grades, the student will have to withdraw from the doctoral programme and his/her studentship will be terminated. - d.
-The progress of Ph.D research work will be discussed in the DRC as per the semester schedule. - e.
+When a 'U' grade is awarded for the first time, a warning will be issued to the student by the Chairman, Academic Council.
+If his/her performance does not improve after the warning, the fellowship/assistantship may be withheld. - d.
+If there are two consecutive 'U' grades, the student will have to withdraw from the doctoral programme and his/her studentship will be terminated. - e.
+The progress of PhD research work will be discussed in the DRC/CRC as per the semester schedule. - f.
 The above process will continue until the synopsis of the thesis is submitted.

-K. Evaluation and Assessment Methods, minimum standards/credits for award of the degree, etc.:
+J. Evaluation and Assessment Methods, minimum standards/credits for award of the degree, etc.: